duck-nukem/optional-type/README.md

 Some very good examples can be found [here](http://www.baeldung.com/java-optional).
 The examples are written in Java, but the concept should get across regardless.

+## Contributing

+To get the project running locally:

+1. clone
+2. npm install
+3. npm run test to run jest

+Before committing, please recompile javascript files and the docs.
+Latter is done using `npm run docs`.